arseniyBardyzh/PazeTask/README.md

 ## Additional information
-I use springfox to generate java classes from paze API descriprion By default this application starts on 8081 port.
-You can chnge it in [application.yml](src/main/resources/application.yml) file
+I use springfox to generate java classes from paze API descriprion

+By default this application starts on 8081 port.
+You can change it in [application.yml](src/main/resources/application.yml) file
 ## Author
 Arseniy Bardyzh